texjporg/ptex-texmf/README.md

 The comprehensive explanation of pLaTeX2e source is included in pldoc.pdf.
-If you are interested in typesetting pldoc.tex yourself, following commands will be helpful:
+If you are interested in typesetting pldoc.tex yourself, the following commands will be helpful:

 ~~~~
   platex Xins.ins